/

 • Why It Works: The cool minerality and bright citrusy acidity of the Chardonnay match well with the briny, fresh taste of oysters.

 Salads are best partnered with other fresh and vibrant wines.
-The aim here is to match the lightness and zest with another wine that is of similar style without overwhelming or being overwhelmed.
+The aim here is to match the lightness and zest with another similar wine without overwhelming or being overwhelmed.

 • Green Salads: Crisp, acidic Sauvignon Blanc or Cabernet Franc Rosé with green salads.

 • Sauvignon Blanc: With high acidity and typically bright, sharp citrus notes, it’s the perfect companion for a green salad.
-The kind of green salad, mind you, with some vinaigrette dressing to make it pop.
+Mind you, the kind of green salad with some vinaigrette dressing to make it pop.

 • Tasting Notes: Citrus, green apple, herbaceous